If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Newly hatched chicks will need chick-size waterers to start and then graduate to larger ones as they grow, so be prepared to have several sizes on hand.
 See my recommendations below!

 Now that we have water covered, it’s time to talk about food!
-While chicks can survive for 2 days off of the nutrients they absorb from the yolk, it’s best to offer them food right away (after they’ve had their first drink of water).
+While chicks can survive for 2 days off of the nutrients they absorb from the yolk right after hatching, it’s best to offer them food right away (after they’ve had their first drink of water).

 Starter Feed

-When your baby chicks are days old, it’s best to start with a commercially formulated starter feed (this is the one that I use).
-This will provide all the nutrients that your chicks need, including a higher protein content to support their rapid growth in the beginning.
+When your baby chicks are just days old, it’s best to start with chick starter feed.
+This will provide all the nutrients that your baby chicks need, including a higher protein content to support their rapid growth in the beginning.
 Chick starter is typically in a “crumble” form, so grit isn’t necessary yet.

 Grower Feed

-When your chicks are roughly 5 weeks old, then it’s time to move to a commercially formulated grower feed (this is the one that I use).
-Grower feed has a slightly lower protein content since the chicks growth won’t be quite as fast.
+When your baby chicks have reached 5 weeks old, then it’s time to move to a grower feed.
+Grower feed has a slightly lower protein content since the chicks’ growth won’t be quite as fast.
 Less protein typically means less expensive, too!
 If your grower feed formulation includes whole grains, make sure to offer chick grit at this point so that they can properly digest their food.

 Medicated Feed

-You may find at your feed store that some starter feed says that it is medicated.
+You may find that some starter feed says that it is medicated.
 This is to prevent the chicks from getting coccidiosis, which is an intestinal disease caused by parasites.
 I’ve personally never used medicated feed and have never had an issue.

-Tip #2: Do not switch your chicks to layer feed until they are ready to lay (18-20 weeks old).
+*Baby Chick Feed Tip #2: Do not switch your chicks to layer feed until they are ready to star laying (18-20 weeks old).
 The calcium content in layer feed is much too high for chicks and can damage their kidneys.

 Grit

-I briefly mentioned grit above, but let’s talk about it in more detail here.
 Chickens don’t have teeth to chew their food, so they need to eat small rocks (or grit) to do the chewing for them!
 Grit is stored in a highly muscular organ called the gizzard.
-The food is then ground up here into a smooth paste, allowing for proper digestion.
+The food is then ground up into a smooth paste, allowing for proper digestion.

-When chicks are given “crumbled feed” (what’s in the product table above), this easily turns into mush so grit isn’t necessary.
-However, chicks do go crazy for it and it can aid in overall digestion so providing it early certainly won’t hurt!
+When chicks are given “crumbled feed, ”this easily turns into mush so grit isn’t necessary.
+However, chicks do go crazy for grit and it can still aid in overall digestion, so providing it early certainly won’t hurt!

-Once you transition your chicks to a whole grain feed, fresh greens or any other food beyond crumbled feed, they absolutely need to have grit available!
+Once you transition your chicks to a whole grain feed, fresh greens, or any other food beyond crumbled feed, they absolutely need to have grit available!
 I put it in a small dish by the feeder.
-Grit comes in 3 different sizes: chick grit (#1), poultry grit (#2) and large fowl grit (#3).

 Happy chick behavior signs

 Raising baby chicks is easy once you know how to read their behavior.
 They should fluctuate between sleeping soundly and being energetic and curious.
 They should be freely eating and drinking without picking on each other.
-A clear sign of a chick who is unwell is one who has poor growth, weakness, diarrhea, stands with a droopy head and wings with its eyes closed.
+A chick who is unwell has poor growth, is weak, has diarrhea, and stands with a droopy head and wings with its eyes closed.

-If you find that your chicks are picking on each other, provide more brooder space, feed/water space, and reduce the amount of light.
-Make sure that you are using high-protein starter feed and consider reducing the brooder temperature by 5 degrees as well.
+If you find that your chicks are picking on each other, provide more brooder space, increase the feeder/waterer size, and reduce the amount of light.
+Make sure that you are using high-quality starter feed and consider reducing the brooder temperature by 5 degrees as well.

-The chicks should be spread evenly throughout the brooder (see temperature section above for more details), and communicating with soft peeping noises.
-Shrill, loud calls is a concerning sign – either they are too cold, stuck, or had something placed on their foot (a waterer that was set down).
-Sleeping is common, however, they shouldn’t be sleeping an excessive amount and wake easily.
+The chicks should be spread evenly throughout the brooder (see temperature section above for more details), and providing soft peeping noises.
+Shrill, loud calls are a concerning sign – either they are too cold, stuck, or had something placed on their foot (a waterer that was set down).
+Sleeping is common, however, they shouldn’t be sleeping an excessive amount and be able to wake easily.

 Check for pasty butt

-When returning chicks back to the brooder, make sure that other chicks don’t peck at the area.
-Chicks are curious creature and are drawn to peck at anything that is red in color.
+*Pasty butt tip: When returning chick back to the brooder, make sure that other chicks don’t peck at the area.
+Chicks are curious creatures and are drawn to peck at anything that is red in color.
 They seem to go for freshly washed bottoms.
 This is another reason why I love to use the chick heating plate rather than a heat lamp; they can hide under there where it’s dark and dry off quickly.

-Once your chicks reach 3-4 weeks of age, provide them with low perches to roost on.
+Once your chicks reach 3-4 weeks of age, provide them with a low perch to roost on.
 This will provide good entertainment during the day, plus they’ll naturally want to start roosting at night as well.
-Plan for 4 inches of roosting space per chick.

-You can make your own chick roosting bars out of scrap wood laying around, otherwise there are some pre-made options out there, too!
+You can make your own chick roosting bars out of scrap wood lying around, otherwise, there are some pre-made options out there, too!

 FAQ About Brooding in Poultry